Skip to content

 Inverter Is Powered By Solar Modules

-Enable if the DPL inverter is powered by solar panels rather than a battery.
-Switches and settings obsolete for these setups are hidden when this switch is enabled.
+Enable if the inverter is powered by solar panels rather than a battery.
+Note that switches and settings obsolete for setups without any battery-powered inverters are hidden.

 Compensate For Shading